 One of the most frustrating things when trying to take a screenshot is having Windows refuse to do it.
 There are a few possible reasons for this, but there are also a few potential solutions.

 First, make sure that you have the correct keyboard shortcuts enabled.
 To do this, follow these steps:

 - Once you’re in the Keyboard settings, find the “Print Screen” shortcut and make sure it’s turned on.

 - If that doesn’t work, try restarting your computer.
 Sometimes Windows needs a fresh start to take screenshots properly.

-- If all else fails, you can always use a third-party tool like Snagit or LightShot.
+- You can always use a third-party tool like Snagit or LightShot if all else fails.